pharath/home/_posts/2022-01-17-lecture-notes-ML-part2.md

 ### Shuffling the Examples

+- **Example**: Within the training set, the images are ordered in such a way that all the dog images come first and all the cat images come after.
+The classes are balanced.
+    - **Effect**: The optimization is much harder with mini-batch gradient descent because the loss function moves by a lot when going from the one type of image to another.
+    - **Solution**: Shuffle before training
 - Müller, Montavon:
     - Networks learn the fastest from the most unexpected sample.
 Therefore, it is advisable to <mark>**choose a sample at each iteration that is the most unfamiliar to the system**</mark>.
-        - Note, this applies only to stochastic learning since the order of input presentation is irrelevant for batch.
+        - Note, this applies only to stochastic learning since the **order** of input presentation **is irrelevant for batch**.
         - Of course, there is no simple way to know **which inputs are information rich**,
             - however, a very simple **trick** that crudely implements this idea is to simply **choose successive examples that are from different classes** since training examples belonging to the same class will most likely contain similar information.
     - Another heuristic for judging how much new information a training example contains is to **examine the error between the network output and the target value** when this input is presented.